 The program consists of 40 hours of classroom training on topics such as botany, entomology, fruit/vegetable/flower gardening, lawn care, organic & conventional gardening techniques, invasive pest management, plant pathology, soils and fertilizers, tree and shrub care, and the unique gardening conditions of the Alaskan climate.
 After completing the classroom portion, trainees must then complete 40 hours of volunteer time to become a fully accredited Alaska Master Gardener and receive their certificate.
 More information on the state-wide program can be found here.

-Mat-Su Master Gardener classes are taught in the fall, usually during evening hours one night a week from mid-September through early December.
-We anticipate the Fall 2013 course to held at a yet to be determined location within the Mat-Su District.
-If you are interested in attending the next class, you can sign up on our Master Gardener Interest List.
-Those on the interest list will receive an early invitation to register for the class.
+Master Gardener classes in the Mat-Su Valley are usually taught in the fall, during evening hours one night a week from mid-September through early December.
+Those interested in attending the Fall 2014 Class, can sign up on our Master Gardener Interest List.
+Those on the interest list will receive an early invitation to register for the next class.

-Registration fees for 2013 are anticipated to be $300 with $150 POTENTIALLY to be refunded upon completion of the 40 volunteer hours.
+The 2014 Registration Fee is $300 with $150 to be refunded upon completion of 40 hours of volunteer service (which must be completed within one year to be eligible for the refund).
 Each student receives a Sustainable Gardening Manual and handouts throughout the course which are theirs to keep.
-Course costs will be announced when the class is open for registration.

 OTHER SOURCES OF ALASKA MASTER GARDENER TRAINING.

 If you are interested in taking the Master Gardener Course at another location, you can find contact information here for other areas.